Techsupport254/tabitha-project/README.md

 ## Project Context

-Uzur Chem Pharmacy serves an average of 150 patients daily, with patients coming from Thika Road and surrounding areas including Muranga.
+Uzuri Chem Pharmacy serves an average of 150 patients daily, with patients coming from Thika Road and surrounding areas including Muranga.
 The system was developed to address key challenges faced by the pharmacy:

 - High patient volume leading to overwhelmed healthcare providers
 - Delays in retrieving medical records